petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/creating-a-database-dump.md

 # Creating a Database Dump

-Liferay's backup service allows you to [upload a backup](./downloading-and-uploading-backups.md) using a snapshot comprised of two compressed files, containing the document library and database dump, respectively.
+[Uploading a backup](./downloading-and-uploading-backups.md) to Liferay Cloud's backup service requires a snapshot comprised of two compressed files, containing the document library and database dump, respectively.
 To upload data from a local Liferay instance's database, you must be able to create a dump to upload.
 This is required for [migrating to Liferay Cloud](../../migrating-to-liferay-cloud.md) and [Liferay upgrades](../../customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md).

 !!! note
     The backup service only supports backing up and restoring one database (the database set via the `lcp-secret-database-name` secret, usually `lportal`).
 Compressing and uploading multiple databases is not supported.